Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Summary and Discussion

 \subsection{Group preprocessing and quenching timescales}

-\begin{enumerate} \item Satellites with $\Mstar=10^{7-8}\,\Msun$ that were in a low-mass group before falling into the MW-mass halo are more likely to be quiescent compared to satellites without prior group associations (Figure~\ref{fig:GP_qf}). \item Some satellites completely quenched within their prior host's halo (Figure~\ref{fig:quench_location}). \item Quenching delay time relative to first infall (into a low-mass group or a MW-mass halo) positively correlates with satellite stellar mass, such that more massive galaxies take longer to quench after infall (Figure~\ref{fig:QDT}, left). \item Satellites with a prior group association typically quenched faster within the MW halo than satellites without prior group associations (Figure~\ref{fig:QDT}, right). \item Lower-mass satellites tend to quench as centrals or upon first infall into any host.
-More massive satellites typically require $\geq1-2$ pericentre passages or $\approx2.5-5\,\gyr$ within the MW halo to quench (Figures~\ref{fig:QF_peris} and~\ref{fig:QDT_min}, but see also~\ref{fig:QDT}). \end{enumerate}
+\begin{enumerate} \item Satellites with $\Mstar=10^{7-8}\,\Msun$ that were in a low-mass group before falling into the MW-mass halo are more likely to be quiescent compared to satellites without prior group associations (Figure~\ref{fig:GP_qf}). \item About 10 per cent of satellites at $\Mstar<10^7\,\Msun$ quenched \textit{within} their prior host's halo (Figure~\ref{fig:quench_location}). \item Quenching delay time relative to first infall (into a low-mass group or a MW-mass halo) positively correlates with satellite stellar mass, such that more massive galaxies take longer to quench after infall (Figure~\ref{fig:QDT}, left). \item Satellites with a prior group association typically quenched faster within the MW halo than satellites without prior group associations (Figure~\ref{fig:QDT}, right). \item Lower-mass satellites tend to quench as centrals or upon first infall into any host.
+More massive quiescent satellites have typically experienced $\geq1-2$ pericentre passages and quench after $\approx2.5-5\,\gyr$ within the MW halo (Figures~\ref{fig:QDT},~\ref{fig:QF_peris}, and~\ref{fig:QDT_min}). \end{enumerate}

 Group preprocessing, or environmental quenching in low-mass groups before MW infall, is an effective mechanism in the quenching of MW satellites in our simulations.
 This agrees with previous studies that have shown that interactions between low-mass galaxies are capable of disturbing their gas, such that it may be more easily removed by ram pressure within the halo of a massive host \citep{Marasco2016,Pearson2018}.
 We find that many, especially lower-mass, satellites quench closest to infall into a low-mass group, before entering the MW halo.
 This is consistent with results from \citet{Wetzel2015b} who found that lower-mass subhaloes were more likely to experience group preprocessing.
 These effects could be especially important for satellite quenching in the LG, where the LMC may have brought in as many as three of its own satellites ($\mstarlowlim$) and even more UFDs \citep{Jahn2019}.
 Similarly, satellite-satellite interactions within the MW halo may also contribute to quenching.